EuropeanArsNova-Project/tei-editions/README.md

-# tei-editions
+# ANT Poetic Corpus
-TEI-encoded digital editions of the poetic corpus studied within the European Ars Nova Project
+TEI-encoded digital editions of the poetic corpus of the ArsNova Database.